 Process for filing the appeal

 If you receive a denial letter you are allowed to appeal the decision.
-When you are filing an appeal, you are asking the social security to take another look into their decision.
+When you are filing an appeal, you are asking the Social Security Administration to take another look into their decision.
 In order to appeal, you must make a written request within 60 days of receiving your denial letter.

 There are four levels of an appeal: